 - Once the onions have caramelised, mix the beef stock with the flour.
 If you have used a stock cube mixed with boiling water to make the stock, allow this to cool before adding the flour or you will end up with a lumpy mess.
 (Or just mix the flour to a thin paste with a little water before stirring into the stock).

 - Stir well to ensure there are no lumps, then add to the onions.
-Add the worcestershire sauce, stir well and bring to the boil.
+Add the Worcestershire sauce, stir well and bring to the boil.

 - Turn the heat down to a simmer and cook, stirring continuously until thick and glossy.